Installation

 - AUTH_COOKIE - defaults to

-auth, must be provided. - AUTH_SECRET - the encryption key for the cookie.
+__quix.
+When usinggoogleauth, must be provided. - AUTH_SECRET - the encryption key for the cookie.
 Must be provided.

 - COOKIE_MAX_AGE - should be in seconds, default is 30 days.